hijune6/DGTL-for-VT-ReID/README.md

 ### 4. Citation

-Please kindly cite the following papers in your publications if it helps your research:
+Please kindly cite the following paper in your publications if it helps your research:
 ```
 @article{Liu2020ParametersSE,
   author={Haijun Liu and Xiaoheng Tan and Xichuan Zhou},